PSYCHOTHERAPY & COUNSELING

 I work with:

 I offer a highly personalized approach, which is tailored to work in close partnership and collaboration with clients.
 My therapeutic style is authentic, relational, integrative and supportive.
-I am present and connected with each client and listen with compassion and curiosity, while always working from a holistic lens.
-I believe that each of us have inherent strengths and inner resiliency which are powerful tools for change and healing.
+I am fully present and connected with each client and listen with compassion and curiosity, while always working from a holistic lens.
+I believe that each of us have inherent strengths and inner resiliency which are powerful tools for perseverance, change, growth and healing.
 Working from a strengths-based perspective, I integrate my knowledge and training in a variety of approaches in order to meet the specific needs of each client.
-Theoretical frameworks that I draw upon include: systems theory, narrative, existential, mindfulness-based cognitive behavioral; and experiential modalities such as animal-assisted, nature and art therapy.
-I meet clients where they are at and build upon strengths, as well as offer different perspectives to help discover new ways of thinking and being in life.
-I also help clients explore meaning-making and cognitive reconstruction, particularly during challenging and life-altering experiences.
+Theoretical frameworks that I draw upon include: systems theory, narrative, existential, mindfulness-based cognitive behavioral; and experiential modalities such as animal-assisted, nature and art-based therapy.
+I meet clients where they are at and build upon strengths, as well as offer differing perspectives to help discover and embrace new ways of thinking and being in life.
+I also help clients explore meaning-making, particularly during challenging and life-altering experiences.

 "Fear, to a great extent, is born of a story we tell ourselves...and so I chose to tell myself a different story"

 - Cheryl Strayed